Gitta specialises in complex cross-border disputes, international arbitration and public international law.

 Gitta is a member of the firm's market-leading Asia dispute resolution practice, based in Singapore.
 She specialises in complex cross-border disputes with particular expertise in international commercial arbitration, investment treaty arbitration, and public international law.
 Gitta advises commercial entities, states and SOEs on a broad range of issues relating to cross-border projects including dispute avoidance strategies and investment structuring.

-Gitta has a particular focus on disputes involving Indonesia, and works closely with Herbert Smith Freehills' associated firm Hiswara Bunjamin & Tandjung, to advise clients on disputes and dispute-related aspects of transactional work relating to their investments in Indonesia.
+Gitta has a particular focus on disputes involving Indonesia, and works closely with Herbert Smith Freehills' associated firm Hiswara Bunjamin & Tandjung, to advise Indonesian and international clients on disputes and dispute-related aspects of transactional work relating to their investments.

-Gitta is ranked as an Arbitration Future Leader by Who's Who Legal (2017-19) and an up and coming / next generation lawyer by other leading directories.
+Gitta is ranked as an Arbitration Future Leader, Global Elite Thought Leader (Under 45) and National Leader (Southeast Asia, Arbitration) by Who's Who Legal as well as an up and coming/next generation lawyer by other leading directories.
 She has been described as "an impressive lawyer with unique skills in the market" and "very pragmatic and business-oriented in terms of suggesting strategies to resolve a problem and providing good practical guidance" (Chambers & Partners 2020 (Dispute Resolution: Arbitration (Singapore)).

 - the Government of Malaysia in an ad hoc state-to-state railway land arbitration against the Republic of Singapore concerning the interpretation of a bilateral treaty